A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Multilevel stochastic approximation

-For the VaR estimation, in the best case scenario where~\eqref{assump:unif:lipschitz:integrability:conditional:cdf} is satisfied, for a prescribed accuracy $\varepsilon$, it is possible to estimate the VaR with a complexity in $\OO(\varepsilon^{-\frac52})$ using the multilevel stochastic approximation approach.
-This is an order of magnitude lower than the optimal complexity in $\OO(\varepsilon^{-3})$ of the nested stochastic approximation approach obtained in Theorem~\ref{thm:cost:nsa}.
+For the VaR estimation, in the best case scenario where \eqref{assump:unif:lipschitz:integrability:conditional:cdf} is satisfied, it is possible for a prescribed accuracy $\varepsilon $ to estimate the VaR with a complexity of $\OO (\varepsilon ^{-\frac{5}{2}})$ by using the multilevel stochastic approximation approach.
+This is an order of magnitude lower than the optimal complexity of $\OO (\varepsilon ^{-3})$ of the nested stochastic approximation approach obtained in Theorem~\ref{thm:cost:nsa}.

-As for the ES estimation, note that the resulting complexity coincides exactly with the optimal complexity of the standard multilevel Monte Carlo algorithm derived in~\cite{10.1287/opre.1070.0496}. \\
+As for the ES estimation, note that the resulting complexity coincides exactly with the optimal complexity of the standard multilevel Monte Carlo algorithm derived by Giles~\cite{10.1287/opre.1070.0496}.